Adani Enterprises: Adani Airport Holdings

-Adani Digital Labs was incorporated in September 2021 as a wholly-owned subsidiary of Adani Enterprises, to build a digital platform for the consumers of Adani Group's B2C businesses.
-In December 2022, the company made the alpha release of the mobile app, named "Adani One", with the integration of the group's airport vertical.

 Adani Mining

 Adani Enterprises operates its mines in India, Indonesia and Australia, and supplies coal to Bangladesh, China, and some countries in Southeast Asia.
 It has a coal mine in Bunyu, North Kalimantan, Indonesia, which produced 3.9 Mt of coal in 2016–17.
 The Group has made the largest investment by an Indian company in Australia at the controversial Carmichael coal mine in the Galilee Basin, Queensland.
 Development of this mine is as of 2020 the subject of a court challenge to the Australian Government over its lack of adherence to environmental legislation.

 In 2020, Adani Australia, the controversial Australian mining arm of Adani Enterprises was rebranded as Bravus Mining & Resources.
 The new subsidiary is responsible for developing Carmichael coal mine in Central Queensland.